Binge Worthy

 1999 NEXTEL Cup Champion

-Dale Jarrett is a natural born athelete.
-Offered a golf scholarship to the University of South Carolina Dale turned them down in order to follow in his father’s footsteps.
-Fortunately for NASCAR fans, his father is Ned Jarrett, two-time NASCAR NEXTEL Cup Champion.
+Dale Jarrett is an athlete by nature.
+Dale declined a golf scholarship offered by the University of South Carolina in order to emulate his father.
+Fortunately for NASCAR fans, Ned Jarrett, a two-time NEXTEL Cup champion, is his father.